 The Top 6 Picture Books For Building Phonological Awareness

 Struggling readers may have poor phonological awareness; therefore, it is SO critical to work on that in the early grades.
 But guess what?
 Phonemic awareness activities don’t have to be limited to the classroom!
 In the car, in a waiting room, or waiting in the lunch line.
 You have the choice to make activities as simple or as elaborate as your energy and your student’s or even your own child’s needs dictate.
-One of the easiest and most natural ways to work on phonemic awareness is through read alouds.
+One of the easiest and most natural ways to work on building phonological awareness is through read alouds.

 Here are a few of my favorites!